 If you plan to video chat or talk on speaker mode during, look for a hobby you can do at home.

-There are plenty of options to consider:
+A few options to consider:

 You can even do different things at the same time.
 Video chatting while one of you practices guitar and the other sketches, for example, can resemble the kind of evening you might have when physically spending time together.